-Over the last three years long-term leases makeup an average of 62% of our surface water lease acquisition program.
+Over the last three years long-term leases makeup an average of 91% of our surface water lease acquisition program.
 The annual amounts provided for each of the sources is provided in the following table.

-WASTEWATER OPERATIONS expense in 2020 decreased \$105k or -2% from 2019 after decreasing \$47k or -1% between 2019 and 2018
+WASTEWATER OPERATIONS expense in 2021 increased \$220k or 4.8% from 2020 after decreasing \$105k or -2% between 2020 and 2019.

-Personnel services, which includes wages and benefits normally increases each year due to market adjustments, however there was a slight decrease in 2020 due to partial year vacancies.
+Personnel services, which includes wages and benefits normally increases each year due to market adjustments.
 Normally wastewater expenses are consistent year over year unless there is a significant change in the plant processes.
-Phase II improvements to the wastewater treatment plant began in 2019.
+Phase II improvements to the wastewater treatment plant began in 2019 and is having a minor impact on operating expenses.